geerteltink/geert.elt.ink/src/content/notes/2015-12-30-psr7-abstract-action-factory-one-for-all.md

 ---
-title: 'One Abstract Action Factory For All'
+title: "One Abstract Action Factory For All"
-description: 'Use one abstract action factory for all PSR-7 actions.'
+description: "Use one abstract action factory for all PSR-7 actions."
-slug: one-abstract-action-factory-for-all
+slug: "one-abstract-action-factory-for-all"
-pubDate: 2015-12-30
+pubDate: "2015-12-30"
 tags:
-  - Zend Expressive
+  - "zend-expressive"
-  - dependency injection
+  - "dependency-injection"
-  - zend-servicemanager
+  - "zend-servicemanager"
 ---

 Yesterday I wrote about using [one ActionFactory for all](/notes/one-abstract-action-factory-for-all/) your PSR-7 actions.
 I used zend-servicemanager for it, together with some voodoo to detect the dependencies and inject it.
 I was pretty happy with the solution and then I got this: